sschwartzman/newrelic-unix-plugin/README.md

 * `OS` - The OS you are monitoring.
   - If left out, it will use the "auto" setting, in which the plugin will detect your OS type.
   - Normally the "auto" setting works fine.
-If not, you can define it as any of: [aix, linux, sunos].
+If not, you can define it as any of: [aix, linux, sunos, osx].
 * `debug` - This is an extra debug setting to use when a specific command isn't reporting properly.
   - Enabling it will prevent metrics from being sent to New Relic.
   - Seeing metrics in logs also requires setting `"log_level": "debug"` in `newrelic.json`.